TeflonJuan-tech/Grand-Marina-MQTT-Pipeline/README.md

-This project builds a working real-time IoT data pipeline for The Grand Marina water monitoring environment.
-A Python-based HYDROLOGIC sensor publisher generates realistic pressure and flow telemetry, sends the readings to a Mosquitto MQTT broker, and a Python subscriber dashboard receives and displays the readings in real time.
+This project builds an insecure baseline MQTT pipeline for The Grand Marina’s HYDROLOGIC water monitoring environment.

+A Python publisher simulates a HYDROLOGIC sensor generating real-time water pressure and flow telemetry.
+The data is published to a Mosquitto MQTT broker and received by a Python subscriber that functions as a terminal-based monitoring dashboard.

-The goal of this project was to validate basic MQTT publish/subscribe behavior before adding future security controls such as TLS encryption, authentication, and topic-level access control.
+The purpose of this project was to validate real-time sensor-to-dashboard telemetry before future security hardening, including TLS encryption, authentication, and topic-level access control.